kiko-lprh/Cordero_Diego_LMS/README.md

 ### 4. Print Book Collection

-Neatly prints all the books in the collection.
+Prints all the books in collection into a table.
 Displays detailed information about each book.

 ## Usage